Infections and Immunology Health Network

-Our network is concerned with the delivery of patient-centred, sustainable and effective clinical services across all continuums of care involved in infections and immunology.
+Our network is concerned with the delivery of patient-centred, sustainable and effective clinical services across all facets of care involved in infections and immunology.

 - Anaphylaxis Model of Care

-- Finalised mid-term review of the HIV, STI and Hepatitis C Model of Care Implementation plans and National Hepatitis B Strategy
+- Further progress on the mid-term reviews of the HIV, STI and Hepatitis C Model of Care Implementation plans and National Hepatitis B Strategy

-- Get the Facts: sexual health website for youth
+- Get the Facts: website offers sexual health information for youth people

 We would like to welcome the following new members to our Executive Advisory Group:

 - Dr Owen Robinson, Infectious Diseases Consultant